 This unit has a 15,000 BTU rating, which means it can sufficiently cool spaces up to 750 square feet in size.

-This AC unit also has heating capability using its internal electric heating element with a 5,600 BTU capacity.
+This large RV air conditioner also has heating capability using its internal electric heating element with a 5,600 BTU capacity.

 This particular unit is best suited for RVs with ducted heating and cooling systems.